 This is almost opposite of seems natural to a trader.
 But the biggest reward can be achieved if a trader can catch the turnaround just before the impulsive move starts.
 There lies the biggest potential a trader can ever wish for.
 Use this knowledge wisely 🙂

-Here is an example of the GBPUSD.
+Here is an example of the GBPUSD during a past trading week.

 We hope that we have helped you with your quest on how to trade the Forex market.
+What have you noticed about your own impulsive moves and currency patterns?

 Thank you for sharing these articles, it is greatly appreciated!!!!